 An organisational and emotional environmental climate characterised by tension, unease, conflict, unclear leadership and communication lines.
-In addition, this could be ‘compounded’ by various reasons such as the following:
+In addition, this could be further affected by various reasons such as the following:

 - Teachers within the team with a mix of personalities and emotional-intelligence (inclusive of a degree of empathy and understanding, which is an important part of working in a team).
 However, with compounding effects of teacher stress this ‘mix’ will not be utilised to the group’s advantage.

 - The team might be ineffectively organised, unable to work as a cohesive team, or might require to have constant guidance to work effectively.
-This could be partly a result of the compounding and accumulation of the effects of stress experienced by leaders.
+This could be partly a result of the compounding and accumulative effects of stress experienced by leaders.
 Therefore, this might present itself through tension and worry about their skills to lead, or increased loss of patience over time.

 When you and your team don’t address the compounding effects, such as the ones mentioned above, this will negatively affect your own social-emotional wellbeing.
 In turn, affecting your teaching practice and relationships with the children.

-More importantly, you, your team and the children will experience an UNHEARD VOICE.
+Even more, you, your team and the children will experience an UNHEARD VOICE.
+That is…

-- Undervalued and disrespected (versus an empowered voice), which will affect the building of a positive social-emotional wellbeing.
+- Feelings of being undervalued and disrespected (versus an empowered voice), which will affect the building of a positive social-emotional wellbeing.

-- Children might develop a LOW self esteem, self-confidence, and self-resilience (versus building a strong emotional wellbeing).
+- The development a LOW self esteem, self-confidence, and self-resilience (versus building a strong emotional wellbeing).

-- Children might shape a more INSECURE sense of identity, not fully confident knowing who they are and where they belong, feeling unaccepted and lost (versus shaping a confident identity).
+- The shaping of an INSECURE sense of identity, not fully confident about who they are and where they belong, and feeling unaccepted and lost (versus shaping a confident identity).

 The good news is, you can run a centre and multiple teams smoothly.
 The environment that your team of teachers and children work and learn in can be characterised by calm and patience, even though unexpected situations arise from all directions.